 Sprouts Radio from the Grassroots is a 30-minute weekly program featuring radio programs produced at community radio stations or by other independent producers from across the country and sometimes around the world.

-Climate Change Affects Indigenous Alaskans October 16, 2014 | 12:00 pm
+Climate Change and Indigenous Alaskans April 30, 2015 | 12:00 pm

 Journalist, Elizabeth Arnold, goes to the far reaches of Alaska to a village with one of the smallest carbon foot prints in the United States but feels the impacts of global warming most dramatically.
 Indigenous Alaskans are losing their town to coastal erosion.

 Transgender issues in sports April 16, 2015 | 12:00 pm